cordcutters/markcord/README.md

 The default css file also uses the `:has` pseudoselector for determining if there are too much discord emojis ([see browser support here](https://caniuse.com/css-has))

+Some elements (such as emojis, spoilers or URLs) may function incorrectly if JavaScript is disabled.

 # Using the library
 If you want to play around with the library, you can do it with [Markcord Playground](https://cordcutters.github.io/markcord/), it will dynamically parse your markdown on input and shows you the source and how it looks like